RahulKumar-007/NBA-Games-Analysis-DBMS/README.md

 ## 1. Introduction

 The NBA Database is designed to store and manage data related to the National Basketball Association (NBA).
 It includes information about teams, players, games, and rankings.
-The database aims to provide a comprehensive solution for storing and analyzing NBA data.
+The database aims to provide a comprehensive solution for storing and analyzing NBA data. the Link to Dataset is [Here](https://www.kaggle.com/datasets/nathanlauga/nba-games)

 ## 2. Scope